ashthomasweb/template--lumberjack/README.md

 This template is great for a local business taking their products or services to the web.
 Artisans and private businesses need a way to integrate social media, ongoing public interest, and a strong brand sense.
 LumberJack provides a quick setup for even a beginner front-end dev.
 If you already have brand images, colors, copy, and social accounts, you can expect to have the site fully running and styled in one day.
 If you are starting from scratch and need to generate images, copy, accounts, and a brand sense, expect 1 - 2 weeks for full deployment.

 ## Documentation
 LumberJack's setup documentation can be found on the LumberJack Blog.
 Head to (https://www.lumberjack.ashthomasweb.com/blog) to get started.
 You can find articles helping you setup NodeMailer, Prismic, Curator, and how to start integrating your brand content.
-You can find a text-only version in the documentation
+You can find a text-only version in the documentation.

 ## Screenshots
 ![Example screenshot](.images/img/screenshot.png)